 Millions of lives have been lost in human history due to smog since it causes people to choke, difficulty in breathing, cancer, and other major respiratory diseases.

 2. Animal Lives

-It is important to note here that the toxic chemicals and water can cause the death of a few animals who survive on grass and water when mixed in the soil.
+It is important to note here that the toxic chemicals and water can cause the death of a few animals that survive on grass and water when mixed in the soil.

-Also, acid rain can cause the water quality to changes in rivers and streams, thus killing fishes and animals who survive on that water.
+Also, acid rain can cause the water quality to change in rivers and streams, thus killing fishes and animals who survive on that water.

 3. Effects on Plants

 Millions of plants and trees are destroyed by acid rain and contaminated water.
 It disturbs the natural balance of animals and plants, causing disruptions in ecological cycles.

 And as per the records, till now, plants are among the top resources on earth that are maintaining life cycle.